Red 2 (film)

-Red 2 is a 2013 American action comedy film and sequel to the 2010 film Red.
-It was based on the limited comic book series of the same name, created by Warren Ellis and Cully Hamner, and published by the DC Comics imprint Homage.
-The film stars Bruce Willis, John Malkovich, Mary-Louise Parker, Catherine Zeta-Jones, Lee Byung-hun, Anthony Hopkins, and Helen Mirren, with Dean Parisot directing a screenplay by Jon and Erich Hoeber.
-Red 2 was released on July 19, 2013.
+Red 2 is a 2013 American action comedy film directed by Dean Parisot and written by Jon and Erich Hoeber, based on the comic book series Red by Warren Ellis and Cully Hamner.
+It is the sequel to Red (2010).
+The film stars Bruce Willis, John Malkovich, Mary-Louise Parker, Anthony Hopkins, Helen Mirren, Catherine Zeta-Jones, Byung Hun Lee, Brian Cox, and Neal McDonough.

+Red 2 premiered at the Westwood Village Theatre in Los Angeles California on July 11, 2013, and was released in the United States on July 19, by Summit Entertainment.
+The film received generally negative reviews from critics.
+A sequel was announced as in-development in 2013 but did not come to fruition.

 Plot

 Three years after the events of the previous film, ex-CIA operative Frank Moses tries to lead a normal life with girlfriend Sarah Ross.
-He dismisses Marvin Boggs’ claims that enemies are still after them; Marvin drives off and his car explodes.
+He dismisses Marvin Boggs' claims that enemies are still after them; Marvin drives off and his car explodes.
 Although Frank is unconvinced Marvin is dead, Sarah convinces him to attend Marvin's funeral where he delivers a tearful eulogy.
 Government agents interrogate Frank at an FBI Yankee White facility.
 Corrupt agent Jack Horton and a team of private military contractors ambush the facility; he threatens to torture Sarah until Frank gives him the information he needs.
 Frank evades Horton, and with the help of the still living Marvin, goes on the run with Sarah.